Sparerow1/Notes-of-Building-Windows-Server-2019/step_9/README.md

         1.	**This is an initiator server that I created and added to the domain just for the purpose of making it an iSCSI initiator**
         2. The name of it is WIN2K19-SRV01
             - I did the same iSCSI role-based installation for this server as the file server
-            - Installed both the iSCSI initator role and iSCSI target role on this one as well
+            - Installed the iSCSI initator role

 10. Select Add and use IP address to find the initiator server in the add initiator window
     - ![Add initator using IP address](img/initiator.png "Add initator using IP address")